mrPronin/open-charge-map-backend-demo/README.md

     - connections.
 - **User story 09:** As a project architect, I want a single command to run the entire service and import process locally, along with instructions and a docker-compose file for the additional local infrastructure.
 - **User story 10:** (Bonus) As a project architect, I want a minimum of 50% unit test coverage and at least one end-to-end test for the solution.

+## ASSUMPTIONS
+- use monorepo for all components
+- (?) to demonstrate how the project works, it is enough to have docker images for all components and a docker-compose file, there is no need to create Kubernetes config
+- to synchronize with OCM, I use the undocumented modifiedsince parameter to fulfill the requirement to receive only the delta of updated data from OCM